illiaocean/osu-cs467-web2/readme.md

 outlined in the two sections below.

 Section 1: Build From History
-1. to start the program from a previous selection, click on the 'Build from History' link.
+1. to start the program from a previous selection, click on the `Build from History` link.
 2. choose which URL youd like the program to rebuild from the history table.
-3. then click on it’s 'Build' button.
+3. then click on it’s `Build` button.

 Section 2: Restart The Program
-1. click on the 'Run Another' button.
+1. click on the `Run Another` button.
 2. and start the crawl once again!